JeniferJoys/JeniferJoys/README.md

+# Hi, I'm Jenifer Joys👋

-- 👋 Hi there!
-I’m JeniferJoys, a creative enthusiast on a journey to craft innovative projects for my portfolio.
+- 💡 A creative enthusiast on a journey to craft innovative projects for my portfolio.

 - 🌟 Currently diving into the world of SQL, Power BI, R, and Tableau—exploring data like never before!